42+ Years of Serving Injured Workers in Pennsylvania

 Whether it is at a construction site or bustling factory, workers may not realize that they are at risk for hearing loss.
 Hearing loss is one of the most common work injuries, affecting over 20 million workers.
 Workers in the construction and manufacturing industries are most at risk of suffering from the cumulative, hazardous effects of excessive and loud noise in their workplaces.

-In 2016, the Labor Department promoted a program called Hear and Now to warn workers about the dangers of high-levels of noise in the workplace.
-While deemed helpful, the program does not account for outside noises that may compound hearing loss afflicted workers may experience.
 Many believe that the Occupational Safety and Health Administration’s standards regarding when employers provide sound protection gear to their staff is too low and causes injuries that could be prevented.
 Others say that employers fail to properly warn their workers, especially when noise levels are moderate.
 Workers who are exposed to noise for eight hours or more or above 85 decibels must be informed by employers of the hazards and receive periodic hearing tests and ear protection.

 Evaluating Hearing Loss